Adamjee Group

-As of 2007, it is unofficially estimated that the owners of Adamjee Group are among the top 40 wealthiest families of Pakistan.
+As of 2007, it is unofficially estimated that the owners of Adamjee Group are among the top 40 wealthiest families in Pakistan.

 History

-The company was founded by Haji Dawood in 1896.

-The company has had changing fortunes over the past 50 years, initially originating as a jute and banking conglomerate, later spreading to other industries such as tea, textiles, matches, sugar, paper board, chemicals, engineering and insurance.
+Adamjee Group was founded by Haji Dawood in 1896.
+The family holding company was formally registered as Adamjee Sons, Ltd. in Pakistan.
+In 1964, Time described Gul Mohamed Adamjee as the jute king of Pakistan.
+Initially originating as a jute and banking conglomerate, Adamjee later spreaded to other industries such as tea, textiles, matches, sugar, paper board, chemicals, engineering and insurance.

 Subsidiaries

 Enterprises under the umbrella of the group are: